 Maximise, in consultation with the parents, the health and safety of their child through supervised management of the child’s medical condition.

-Promptly communicate to parents/guardians any concerns, should it be considered that a child’s medical condition is impacting on his/her ability to participate fully in all activities.
+Promptly communicate to parents/guardians any concerns, should it be considered that a child’s medical condition is impacting on their ability to participate fully in all activities.

 Implement the Protection from Allergen procedures to support children’s health and safety.